debianmaster/openshift-examples/encryption-at-rest/README.md

 > Start api server with `--experimental-encryption-provider-config`  flag

 ## Setp 2
-> Import following object info k8s as cluster-admin.    this will encrypt all configmaps going forward
+> flag should point to a file with follwoing content.    this will encrypt all configmaps going forward

 ```yaml
 kind: EncryptionConfig